HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 ## Introduction

-Images and videos are everywhere on the web.
-However the ways that they’re encoded and embedded on webpages are surprisingly varied, complex, and changing over time.
+Images and videos are everywhere on the web; however, the ways they’re encoded and embedded on web pages are surprisingly varied, complex, and changing over time.
 The Web Almanac gives us a chance to take stock of that complexity and how well we’re managing it, giving us a zoomed-out, panoramic view of where media on the web is, how far it has come, and – just maybe – where it is going.
 So, let’s go\!

 ## Images

 We’ll kick off with the most common media type — images.
 How often do you look at a web page without images?
-For me, it's extremely rare and if there are no images, I'm most likely looking at a nerdy developer blog.
+For us, it's extremely rare and if there are no images, we’re most likely looking at a nerdy developer blog.

 It comes at no surprise that of the more than 10 million scanned and parsed pages, 99.9% requested at least one image.